 - Social problems including relationship issues, financial problems, impacts on study or work and legal problems

-Opioid treatment should be discussed with your GP or local alcohol and drug treatment service as it is the best option for people dependent on pharmaceutical opioids.
+The best option for people who are dependent on pharmaceutical opioids is opioid treatment which should be discussed with your doctor or local alcohol and drug treatment service.
 Withdrawal symptoms may be unpleasant, but will lessen over time.
 Withdrawal symptoms include diarrhoea, stomach and leg cramps, nausea, sweats and chills, increased heart rate, low mood, anxiety, irritability, poor sleep and cravings.

 Pharmaceutical opioid use may increase the risk of miscarriage, premature delivery, and low birth weight.
-Regular pharmaceutical opioid use throughout pregnancy can cause the baby once born, to experience withdrawal symptoms.
+Regular pharmaceutical opioid use throughout pregnancy can cause the new born baby to experience withdrawal symptoms.
 For people who are concerned about their pharmaceutical opioid use while pregnant or breastfeeding, it is important to talk to your doctor or health professional.